snietOFF/AIR-Artificial-Intelligence-Resident/README.md

 AIR is a command-line tool that brings a powerful AI assistant directly into your terminal.
 It works **completely offline**, using local language models through [Ollama](https://ollama.com).

-The project is a fork of the excellent [Aider](https://github.com/paul-gauthier/aider), rebuilt for those who value privacy and full control over their tools.

 ---